-IT and communications equipment
+Small IT and telecommunications equipment

-El-Kretsen also has a Category 11: batteries.
+El-Kretsen also has a category for batteries.

-If you’re not certain of which category a particular product belongs to, you can look in El-Kretsen’s product library which you find in the declaration portal.
+If you’re not certain of which category a particular product belongs to, you can look in El-Kretsen’s Product Library which you find in the declaration portal.

 El-Kretsen has two sources of income: one is selling collected and sorted materials and the other is the environmental fee paid by the producers.
 The cost of transporting, sanitising and recycling different products varies, and, as a result, the environmental fees vary between product categories.
 In case a product’s material value exceeds the collection and recycling costs, the excess will be paid back to you, the producer.
 You can find El-Kretsen’s price list in the declaration portal.